 Many people use cayenne in their food on a daily basis as a preventative to disease.
 It can be cooked in any dish or sprinkled on your food just like salt or pepper.
 Be careful; it is very hot and most people need to start light and work their way up to stronger doses.

 Most health food stores and pharmacies carry cayenne in one type or another.
 It may be more difficult to find the tincture locally.
 If so, there are many sources online for the various types of cayenne.

 Potential Side Effects and Interactions

-The University of Michigan Health System (UofMHealth) states that capsaicin cream has few side effects other than a slight burning sensation upon initial use and the potential of allergic reaction.
+U of M Health states that capsaicin cream has few side effects other than a slight burning sensation upon initial use and the potential of allergic reaction.
 To reduce the risk of allergic reaction, UofMHealth recommends using the cream on a small patch of skin at first.
 In addition, they caution against using cayenne internally in tincture or capsule form to treat digestive issues without doctor supervision -- it may worsen your condition.

 If you have an allergy to bananas, latex, kiwi, chestnuts or avocado you may also have an allergic reaction to cayenne pepper.
 Finally, wear gloves and use extreme caution when handling cayenne powder, undiluted extract, or chili peppers as they may cause burning and irritation to the eyes and skin.

 UMM recommends that if you are taking any of the following medicines you should speak to your health care provider before using cayenne:

 - ACE inhibitors

 Cayenne pepper healing is well documented and accepted by many doctors, researchers, and herbalists.
 From relieving pain to supporting weight loss to helping the cardiovascular system, cayenne seems to be one of the hardest working herbs on the planet.